codebyh/general-writings/finance/RuleOne.md

 How reliable is past growth in predicting the future?
 Just because the Big-5 were good in the past doesn't always mean they'll be good in the future.
 Almost every business ends it long streak of great Big-5 at some point (runs of people to sell their good & services, competition takes over etc).
 Maybe the entire industry becomes absolute.
 Past growth rates alone are not good enough to predict the future.
 Which is why Rule #1 investors don't rely on past growth rates to make a prediction.
 Remember the first M: *meaning* to you.
 Do not invest your retirement money in anything you don't understand and has no meaning to on some level.

+Summary: we are looking at stocks as business. we're looking for a wonderful business and we're insisting we buy it at an attractive price.
+Having a wide Moat is critical part of a wonderful business, because a wide-Moat business can recover from from lots of disasters.

 Chapter 7 : Bet on the Jockey
+Third M : *Management*
+We are looking for a leader.
+Someone who is going to take our company to the moon.Someone who lives and breathes this company.
+Someone who has a Big Audacious Goal that he wants to drive the business to achieve.

+How Venture Capitalist Gamble Smartly
+Venture capitalists (VC) invest in companies before the firms offer their stock to the general public.
+It hard work and risky.
+VC is all about investing at such an early stage that you can't really be certain it's all going to work.
+There are no Big-5 numbers to look at, sometimes if it is new there is no industry.
+Hence VCs bet on management team (bet on jockey) at least as much as they did on the business plan.
+One of the main reason you want to own a business is because you like and trust the people who run it.
+Sometimes VCs hold up funding until a great CEO can be found to join the team.
+Top of their essentials a business must have - a CEO they trust and with whom they want to work.

+Who are we looking for:
+CEO's who move their companies to greatness are called "Level-5" leaders.
+Most important qualities are:
+1. Owner - Oriented
+2. Driven

+An Owner-Oriented CEO
+An owner oriented CEO is one who has his personal interest directly aligned with the shareholders of the business - the owners.